We are here to help. If you wish to request a booking or would like more information please complete the form below.

-Dryhill also has the most romantic (gated) wooded glade with with two small spring-fed ponds, a little oasis equipped with barbecue and Safari tent it is ideal for sundowners and intimate barbecues.
+Dryhill also has a gated wooded glade with with a small spring-fed pond, a little oasis equipped with barbecue and Safari tent it is ideal for sundowners and intimate barbecues.

 Dryhill is ideally located to enjoy the natural beauty of the area located as it is just under the historic Crickley Hill Country Park and just off the famous Cotswold Way that runs from Chipping Campden in the north to Bath in the south.